-The new Calgary Public Library represents unlimited possibilities and inspires people of all ages to wonder, seek, discover, and share.
+The Calgary Public Library represents unlimited possibilities and inspires people of all ages to wonder, seek, discover, and share.
 Calgary’s 20 (and growing) community libraries are community hubs that ignite learning, discussion, invention, and action and this is accomplished through the Library’s commitment to:

 - be a vital part of strengthening neighbourhoods in a growing city